Double Trouble Studio

 Communication is the core of crisis PR, and in luxury branding, it requires a delicate balance.
 Transparency is essential for maintaining trust, but it must be delivered in a way that aligns with the brand’s tone and identity.

 Consistency across channels is critical.
-Whether the communication is delivered through press statements, social media, or direct communication, the message must remain aligned.
-This ensures that the brand is perceived as cohesive and reliable.
+Whether the communication is delivered through press statements, social media, or direct communication, the message must remain aligned, similar to strategies in brand narrative development.

 Communication in a crisis is not just about information.